Jucester/SRM-nestjs-graphql/README.md

-# SIMPLE CRUD API
+# BASIC SUPPLIER RELATIONSHIP MANAGEMENT BACKEND

-Simple API using Nestjs with GraphQL and MongoDB.
+API for a SRM System using Nestjs with GraphQL and MongoDB.

 ## Stack